 Students take courses in American Studies from a faculty with specialties in African American Studies, Art History, Literature, Early American History and Culture, History of the Book, History of Science, Music, Material Culture, Ethnic Studies, Popular Culture, Women's and Gender Studies, Cultural Studies, Visual Studies, and Religious Studies.
 They are also encouraged to develop their own interests by working with faculty from other Programs and Departments on campus.
 The Program is closely associated with Black Studies, Women's Studies, History, Anthropology, Literary and Cultural Studies, and English.

-The American Studies Program enjoys the benefits of collaboration with research centers at William and Mary such as the Institute of Early American History and Culture, and The National Institute of American History and Democracy.
+The American Studies Program enjoys the benefits of collaboration with research centers at William & Mary such as the Institute of Early American History and Culture, and The National Institute of American History and Democracy.
 It also maintains close ties with local institutions of public history and culture, including Colonial Williamsburg, the Jamestown Yorktown Foundation, and the National Park Service.